M4rceL7/M4rceL7/README.md

 #

-🚀 As a passionate student with a burning desire to become a game developer, I'm on a relentless quest to transform my dreams into reality.
-I'm currently actively seeking internship opportunities to kickstart my career in the gaming industry.
+🚀 As a passionate developer with a burning desire to become a game developer, I'm on a relentless quest to transform my dreams into reality.
+I'm currently actively seeking job opportunities to kickstart my career in the gaming industry.

 🎮 My journey in game development has equipped me with a strong foundation in programming languages such as C++ and Java, along with hands-on experience in Unreal Engine.
 I constantly hone my skills through dedicated coursework and certifications.